codecov/codecov-ruby/README.md

 ```

 Find you repo token on your repo page at [codecov.io](https://codecov.io).
-Repo tokens are **not** required for public repos on Travis-Ci, CircleCI, or AppVeyor CI.
+Repo tokens are **not** required for public repos on Travis-Ci, CircleCI, AppVeyor CI, or GitHub Actions.

 ## Supported CIs
 | CI/CD |